 But at the end of the day, activating your rage is going to be your go-to move.
-This is the class to pick if you want to play a hero that can endure when everything seems impossibly tough.
+This is the class to pick if you want to play a hero who can endure when everything seems impossibly tough.

-If you want that, “now the real fight begins” moment, be a barbarian.
+If you want that “now the real fight begins” moment, be a barbarian.

 5E barbarians are also adept at taking and mitigating damage.
 Class features like Danger Sense give you advantage on Dex saves.
 And Feral Instinct ensures you tend to go first, so you can never be surprised.

 But all of this serves as a vessel to propel your rage-enhanced attacks at your enemies.
 And once you start adding subclasses, you really tap into the variety of your skills.